-83.76 Windows
+Windows

-Three options may be set in the windows terminal driver.
+The windows terminal is a fast interactive terminal driver that uses the Windows GDI to draw and write text.
+The cross-platform terminal wxt is also supported on Windows.

-where color and monochrome select colored or mono output, enhanced enables enhanced text mode features (subscripts, superscripts and mixed fonts).
-See enhanced (p.
-21) for more information.
+Multiple plot windows are supported: set terminal win <n> directs the output to plot window number n.

-"<fontname>" is the name of a valid Windows font, and <fontsize> is the size of the font in points. size defines the width and height of the window in pixel and position the origin of the window i.e. the position of the top left corner on the screen (again in pixel).
-Both these options override the default settings from the WGNUPLOT.INI file (see below).
+color and monochrome select colored or mono output, dashed and solid select dashed or solid lines.
+Note that color defaults to solid, whereas monochrome defaults to dashed. enhanced enables enhanced text mode features (subscripts, superscripts and mixed fonts, see enhanced text (p.
+23) for more information). <fontspec> is in the format "<fontface>,<fontsize>", where "<fontface>" is the name of a valid Windows font, and <fontsize> is the size of the font in points and both components are optional.
+Note that in previous versions of gnuplot the font statement could be left out and <fontsize> could be given as a number without double quotes.
+This is no longer supported. linewidth and fontscale can be used to scale the width of lines and the size of text. title changes the title of the graph window. size defines the width and height of the window in pixel and position the origin of the window i.e. the position of the top left corner on the screen (again in pixel).
+These options override any default settings from the wgnuplot.ini file.

-Other options may be set with the graph-menu or the initialization file.
+Other options may be changed using the graph-menu or the initialization file wgnuplot.ini.